ziadmamun3/The-Kitchen-Sink/.github/ISSUE_TEMPLATE/masterlist.md

 ---
 name: Masterlist
-about: Submit a master list to be added to The Kitchen Sink.
+about: Submit a masterlist to be added to The Kitchen Sink.
 title: Masterlist
 labels: masterlist
 assignees: OSINTI4L